 One of our own Redland Organics member farms offers a CSA in Southwest Florida!
 Check out Worden Farm, based in Punta Gorda.
-The Wordens have partnered with us for over 12 years.
+The Wordens have partnered with us for 15 years, since they got their start here in the Redland area.
 They grow and supply a lot of the food in your shares, and are USDA certified organic.

-There are 3 other local CSA farms in Miami-Dade: Verde Farm (certified organic), Little River Cooperative (organic practices, but not certified), and Teena’s Pride CSA (not organic).
+There are other local CSA farms in Miami-Dade: Verde Farm (certified organic), Little River Cooperative (organic practices, but not certified), and Nana’s Greene CSA (not organic).
 There are also buying clubs, some calling themselves CSAs, but these are simply purchasing groups buying their produce from distributors.
 They are not farmers, and the ‘local’ produce they provide may come from larger farms via out-of-town distributors.

 For other CSA locations, check out Local Harvest (localharvest.org).
 They have an excellent locator resource – simply enter your zip code to find farms, CSAs, markets, restaurants and more near you.